stijnteunissen/Workshop_H2Omics_test/README.md

 ## License

 These notebooks are licensed under the MIT License with additional terms restricting their use to non-commercial research only.
 See the [LICENSE](LICENSE.md) file for details.

+## Cite this work
+If you use this repository, please cite it as:

+Teunissen, S. (2025). *Workshop_H2Omics_test*.
+GitHub. https://github.com/stijnteunissen/Workshop_H2Omics_test